-*William Mautner was in Burke's inpatient and outpatient neuropscyhology programs.
+*Bill Mautner was a patient in Burke's inpatient and outpatient neuropsychology programs.

 Burke Rehabilitation Hospital has long recognized that coping with a neurological illness or injury is difficult for patients and families.
-Under the direction of Mark Herceg, Ph.D., Burke’s clinical neuropsychologists, including Heidi Spitz, Psy.D., in Outpatient, are specialists in evaluating and treating the brain-behavior relationship.
+Burke’s clinical neuropsychologists, including Heidi Spitz, Psy.D., in Outpatient, are specialists in evaluating and treating the brain-behavior relationship.
 They work with patients who have cognitive impairments, such as personality changes, brought on by brain injury or stroke.

 Clinical neuropsychology is a specialty within psychology that focuses on the relationship between the central nervous system and behavior.
 It is based on the scientific study of human cognition (i.e., thinking), emotion and behavior as it relates to normal and abnormal brain functioning.
 A clinical neuropsychologist has a doctoral degree in psychology, with at least two years of advanced training and experience in the science and practice of neuropsychology.